prefect-databricks

 return run

-Note, instead of using the built-in models, you may also input valid JSON.
-For example, AutoScale(min_workers=1, max_workers=2)
+Instead of using the built-in models, you may also input a valid dictionary.

 from prefect import flow